 - Preventing progression to, or limiting the extent of, a myocardial infarction.

 Your treatment usually varies depending on your risk score.
-This is a risk score for a myocardial infarction in the future.
+This is a risk score for a further heart attack.
 Various factors are taken into account for this score, including:

 - Your age.